citizensadvice/image-resizer/README.md

 Images will be resized maintaining their aspect ratio.

 Images that or not a png, gif, svg or jpeg will be converted to a png.
-The full list of supported image types is whatever installed version of imagemagick supports.
+The full list of supported image types is whatever installed version of imagemagick supports (`identify -list format).

 SVG images will be optimised, but not have their dimensions modified.